Qianhewu/hugo-qianhw/content/publication/Focus/index.md

 general convex loss functions.
-Empirically, we evaluate FOCUS on four datasets, including synthetic data, images, and texts under different settings, and we show that FOCUS achieves significantly higher fairness based on FAA while maintaining similar or even higher prediction accuracy compared with FedAvg.
+Empirically, we evaluate FOCUS on four datasets, including synthetic data, images, and texts under different settings, and we show that FOCUS achieves significantly higher fairness based on FAA while maintaining similar or even higher prediction accuracy compared with FedAvg."

 # Summary.
 An optional shortened abstract.
 summary: